Pressure distribution over a circular cylinder

 Steps

-Fix the circular cylinder in the wind tunnel with pressure port at 180o i.e. leading edge facing the flow.
+Fix the circular cylinder in the wind tunnel with the pressure port corresponding to 180o position, i.e., the port facing the freestream flow.

-Zero calibrate the transducer, i.e., check the output is zero in no flow condition.
+Zero calibrate the transducer, i.e., check that the output is zero during the no-flow condition.

 Set a desired velocity in the wind tunnel using VFD.

-The experiment can be repeated for different velocity to get readings for different Reynolds number.
+The experiment can be repeated for different velocities to get readings for different Reynolds numbers.

 Tabulate all the data and calculate Cp and CD using the equations.